tibs/dotDoom/emacs-notes.rst

   * Eventually, move on to learning idiomatic lisp - he recommends Paradigms of Artificial Intelligence Programming, also available as a free PDF.

-  * Next, as a technical book, Common Lisp Recipes
+  * Next, as a technical book, Common Lisp Recipes.
+Got it.
+It's good.

   * He also recommends (as a non-technical book) Patterns of Software by Richard Gabriel (available as a PDF)